pozapas/EvacAIDi/README.md

-# Stadium Evacuation Path Finder - Streamlit App
+# Stadium Evacuation Path Finder

 ## Overview
 This repository contains a Streamlit application designed for efficient evacuation planning in stadiums.
 It leverages advanced algorithms, image processing, and AI to provide personalized evacuation routes based on user location and specific requirements.